datopian/playbook/onboarding/README.md

 Welcome to Datopian! 🚀 👩‍🚀

 This provides you with a simple step by step process to get set up at Datopian so that you are ready to go.
-We have designed it to be largely self-service so that you can do it on your own at your own pace.
+We have designed it to be largely self-service so you can do it on your own, at your own pace.

 :::tip
-We want your feedback to make the handbook better: be critical, tell us what does not work or what isn’t obvious!
+We want **your** feedback to help make this handbook better: be critical, tell us what we could improve!
 You can record your comments in a document or make corrections directly by using the edit link at the bottom of each page (they will get reviewed before they go live!).
 :::

 ## Prerequisites